Karem1986/FrontEnd_Portfolio/src/StoreRedux/REDUX.md

    -1.Create reducer for the state we are going to use (if it doesn't exist yet) []
      -2.
-Import it into combined reducer []
+Import it into combined the root reducer file []
      TEST: redux dev tool and make sure the property is in the state tab, ex 'homeDetail' [] -3. create action to feed the data into the store --feed/actions.js []
      TEST: dispacth the action in the component and check redux dev tools and